The X Factor (British TV series) series 7: Bootcamp

 The bootcamp stage of the competition began on 22 July 2010 at Wembley Arena, London and was broadcast on 25–26 September.
 Minogue continued her maternity leave and Cole did not attend because she was still in recovery.
 As Cole and Minogue were absent, producers of the show decided to axe bootcamp's live audience.
 The bootcamp stage was broadcast in two episodes on 25 and 26 September.
 The first day of bootcamp saw Cowell and Walsh split the 211 acts into their four categories: Boys, Girls, Over 25s and Groups.
 They received vocal coaching and each category later performed one song: the Boys sang "Man in the Mirror", the Girls sang "If I Were a Boy", the Over 25s sang "Poker Face" and the Groups sang "Nothing's Gonna Stop Us Now".
 At the end of the day, the number of acts was cut to 108.
 On the second day, acts were given dance lessons by creative director Brian Friedman but they were not judged on their performances.

 Scherzinger then returned as a guest judge on the third day, where each act performed one song from a list of 40.
 On the fifth day, Scherzinger suggested that the Over 25s category be changed to the Over 28s, as the quality of older singers was high.
 The Boys and Girls categories then comprised singers aged 16 to 27, rather than 16 to 24.
-As the groups category was the weakest, five rejected soloists from the Boys category and four from the Girls category were asked to form two groups, One Direction and Belle Amie respectively.
+As the Groups category was the weakest, five rejected soloists from the Boys category and four from the Girls category were made into two groups, One Direction and Belle Amie respectively.
 After bootcamp, each judge was assigned a category: Cowell was given the Groups, Walsh had the Over 28s, Minogue was asked to look after the Boys and Cole was assigned the Girls.

 Judges' houses and wildcards

 Minogue and Cole returned to the judging panel for the judges' houses stage of the competition, where each judge mentored eight acts, increased from six in previous series.
 Each judge had help from a guest judge to choose their final acts.
-Original judge Sharon Osbourne returned to assist Walsh at Adare Manor in Adare, County Limerick, Ireland, Cole was assisted by will.i.am in Coworth Park, Ascot, Berkshire, England, Cowell by Sinitta in Marbella, Spain, and Natalie Imbruglia returned to assist Minogue in Melbourne, Australia.
+Original judge Sharon Osbourne returned to assist Walsh at Adare Manor in Adare, County Limerick, Ireland, Cole was assisted by will.i.am in Coworth Park, Ascot, Berkshire, England, Cowell by Sinitta in Marbella, Spain, and 2010 season of The X Factor Australia judge Natalie Imbruglia returned to assist Minogue in Melbourne, Australia.
 Contestants spent a week at judges' houses and performed two songs for their respective judge.
 Each judge and their guest eliminated five acts, leaving twelve remaining.
 The judges' houses stage was broadcast in two episodes on 2 and 3 October 2010.